 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall X
+D9 Fall Х

 D9 Winter

 D9 Spring Х

 D9 Summer Х

-1
+i

-D10 Dess an ener admission no lieur if renembed annh (ta Yes No
+D10 Yes No

-D10 Does an open admission po transfer students? licy, il reported, apply to х
+D10 Does an open admission po licy, if reported, apply to х

+transfer students?

-D11 Describe additional requirem nents for transfe r admission, if a applicable:
+DIA Describe additional requirem anto for transfo r admission if a nnliaghlar

-,
+D11 Describe additional requirem pplicable.

-Transfer Credit Policie es
+Transfer Credit Policie 26

-D12 Report the lowest grade ear ned for any cou rse that may be
+D12 Report the lowest grade ear rse that may be

-transferred for credit: - - 2.00
+transferred for credit: ise that may be 2.00

-· · · ·
+2.00

 D13 Number Unit Type

-Maximum number of credits may be 72 credits
+- Maximum number of credits or courses that may be

-transferred from a two-year institution:
+2.0 transferred from a two-year 79 credit hours

+1 ······································

 D14 Number Unit Type

-Maximum number of credits or courses that may be Number Onit Type
+D14 Maximum number of credits or courses that may be 100 credit hours

-transferred from a four-year may be 102 credits
+transferred from a four-year institution: 102 creat nours

-I
+-

-D15 Minimum number of credits that transfers m ust complete at
+D15 Minimum number of credits that transfers must complete at

-your institution to earn an as sociate degree: •
+your institution to earn an associate degree:

-D16 Minimum number of credits that transfers m ust complete at
+D16 Minimum number of credits ust complete at

-your institution to earn a bac helor's degree: 30.00
+your institution to earn a bac helor's degree: 30 credit hours

-- • • •

 D17 Describe other transfer cred it policies: